SECRET SERVER FEATURE: Discovery

 Amazon Web Services Discovery

 Privileged accounts for AWS resources are created quickly and may be abandoned just as quickly.
 With such a fluid process, it’s difficult for security teams to stay on top of how many privileged accounts have access to AWS, make sure they’re set up properly, and remove them when they’re no longer needed.
-To match the fluid nature of these accounts, continuous AWS account discovery is an essential cloud security control PAM teams need in their arsenal.
+To match the fluid nature of these accounts, continuous AWS account discovery is an essential cloud security control PAM teams teams have at their disposal.

 Google Cloud Discovery